 Hooray – you’ve accumulated enough Avios!
 Now you need to embark on ‘Redeeming your Avios to book a flight’.
 Log into your BA account and search for two Business class seats to your chosen destination.
 Note that it’s very important to book as early as possible – 11 months prior to departure is a good rule of thumb – to make sure there are Avios qualifying seats available.
 All you’ll have to pay in the end is the flight taxes – to Asia, this amounts to around £500 which is equivalent to or less than an economy priced seat.
 Voila.

-In summary, to get a Business Class BA seat for Economy prices, you need to put your energy into tactical flying and collecting Avios wherever possible, principally through Amex card partnerships (Lloyds Bank have one too).
+In summary, to get business class flights for economy prices with British Airways, you need to put your energy into tactical flying and collecting Avios wherever possible, principally through Amex card partnerships (Lloyds Bank have one too).
 This way you can travel in comfort and style at exceptional value for money.